Shane McMahon: Bio

 Shane’s devil-may-care attitude carried over from the boardroom into the ring.
 Most heirs to a billion-dollar company wouldn’t dare risk life and limb in-between the ropes.
 Shane-O-Mac went above and beyond the call of duty.
 He surprised the WWE Universe with his athletic ability and willingness to climb, literally, to new heights and take a leap of faith, crashing onto his opponents below.
 During his in-ring career, McMahon toppled the gigantic Big Show, stood toe-to-toe with Olympic gold medalist Kurt Angle and even defeated his father in a brutal Street Fight at WrestleMania X-Seven.

-After leaving WWE to pursue other opportunities in 2010, Shane McMahon return on the Feb.
-22, 2016 edition of Raw.
+After leaving WWE to pursue other opportunities in 2010, Shane returned on the Feb.
+22, 2016, edition of Raw.
 Surprising the world, he boldly challenged his father and sister for control of WWE's flagship program.
 He may have come up short in his Hell in a Cell Match against The Undertaker at WrestleMania 32, but his thrilling leap off the top of the structure embodied the tenacity and fearlessness of sports-entertainment’s first family.